Asish-baidya29/CODSOFT/README.md

 # CodSoft Data Science Internship (May 2025)

-Welcome to my internship repository!
+Welcome to my internship repository!!
 This repo contains the work and learnings from my 4-week virtual Data Science internship with **CodSoft** (May 1 – May 31, 2025).

 ## 🧠 What This Internship Gave Me
 This internship was more than just task completion — it was a journey in: